MapleCCC/importall/README.md

 ## Overview

 `importall` is a Python equivalent to C++'s `<bits/stdc++.h>`.
 Basically, it tries to import every available names from standard libraries to the current module.

-Useful for some niche scenarios, such as competitive programming.
+It's definitely not intended for serious software engineering situations.
+It's useful and convenient for some niche scenarios, such as competitive programming contests, under which situation saving some typing strokes and hence precious time is highly desirable.
+Also convenient when just prototyping, testing back-of-envelop thoughts, or tinkering with ideas on playground.
+Save the time and tedious chores to type all the necessary modules, which could be annoying, boring and typo-prone.

 ## Usage

 Two kinds of usage:

-1. Import the `importall` module, then all names are imported to the current module.
+1. Wild-import the `importall` module, then all names are imported to the current module.

 ```python
 from importall import *